ruby/TryRuby/source/articles/2015-01-03-app-development.html.markdown

 These days, to deliver the service to a customer we really have to support multiple distribution
 channels:
-a website usable from a variety of computers and devices, plus a native app for each of the major platforms (Android, iOS, BlackBerry, Windows Phone, Ubuntu, Gecko).
+a website usable from a variety of computers and devices, plus a native app for each of the major platforms (Android, iOS, Windows Phone).
 A lot of different technologies to learn!

 Life for software developers isn't that simple anymore.
 What are your options ?